 - 2 Tablespoons olive oil

-- 4 pound beef chuck roast
+- 4 pounds beef chuck roast, boneless

 - 2 teaspoons kosher salt